decorouz/Food_Insecurity_Indicators_Analysis/FIES/MISC_NG_6/README.md

 The survey utilized a multistage stratified cluster sampling approach that employed a probability proportional to size to select enumeration areas in the first stage based on the 2006 Population and Housing Census of the Federal Republic of Nigeria (NPHC).
 In the second stage, 20 households were randomly selected within each enumeration area.

 The downloaded data include survey data from **MICS** or NICS.
 For this project we shall use the MICS only.

+### Men (15-19 years of age)
+The respond were sampled from 12,036 households.
+* Before cleaning:
+        Cases: 18466
+        Variables: 233
+* After cleaning:
+Remove cases that didn't provide the correct consent
+        Cases: 17347
+        Variables: 17

 ## Data Processing/Cleaning
 **Predictors**